Quantum walks with quantum chaotic coins: Of the Loschmidt echo, classical limit and thermalization: Introduction

 Previous work on such walks includes a numerical study of quantum chaotic walks and its interpretation as the quantization of a classical transport model on a lattice \cite{lakshminarayan2003random}, while chaotic environments of a binary coin have been considered in \cite{ErmanPazSaraceno, Wojcik}, which are effectively identical models.
-In \cite{Wojcik} transport properties were studied and reviewed including an analytical demonstration of a diffusive growth till the Heisenberg time of the coin $ \sim M$, where $M$ is the coin dimension.
+In \cite{Wojcik} transport properties were studied and reviewed including an analytical demonstration of a diffusive growth till the Heisenberg time of the coin $ \sim M$.

 Going beyond the second moment of the walker, for the case of quantum chaotic walks, we show analytically the emergence of the ubiquitous Gaussian walker distribution and hence normal diffusion by exploiting a somewhat surprising connection to the phenomenon of Loschmidt echo: the decay of fidelity upon forward and backward evolutions under slightly different Hamiltonians, a well-known diagnostic of quantum chaos and a measure of hypersensitivity of the dynamics.
 Using the Fermi-golden rule regime of a Loschmidt echo calculation of the coin dynamics, wherein the walker's conserved momenta play the role of parameter variation in forward and backward time evolutions, we see the classical diffusive regime emerge.
 To reiterate, this happens in the absence of measurement, decoherence or multiple coins.